orblivion/KiwixSandstorm/README.md

 ### Retry on failure

 A retry scheme for upload failures is implemented as part of this package (not part of jquery-file-uploader).
-If there is an error uploading a chunk, the client will try repeatedly, with a delay.
+If there is an error uploading a chunk, the client will try repeatedly (except for certain failures, such as running out of space), with a delay.
 The delay doubles in size for each each failed attempt.
 If a chunk succeeds, the delay time for the next retry is reset.
 After a set amount of failures on a single chunk, the client will give up.

 This is useful for various hiccups.
 It seems to even survive a temporary Sandstorm grain shutdown.
 Spontaneous grain shutdowns and restarts are rare, but common enough that it happens at least once during, say, an upload of Wikipedia.
 So, in fact, this feature seems to be necessary.

-There may be errors (such as running out of space) where we do not wish for the client to retry.
-In the future, we probably want a way to signal to the client to not bother retrying, and to just let the user try to start over (while still displaying the error message).
-For the time being, in such cases it will retry the maximum number of times, and (I believe) keep the last error message visible for the user.

 ## Polling via js for Kiwix to start